Azure Ala Moana

 No analysis available

 Strong evidence the building offers patio/deck-style outdoor space.
-Across the provided remarks, well over 20 listings mention a "lanai," "private lanai," "spacious lanai," or "balcony," often as part of the unit’s living area.
-This is consistent across multiple agents and appears to be a stable building feature rather than a copy-paste anomaly.
+Across the remarks, well over 20 listings mention a "lanai," "private lanai," "spacious lanai," "wrap-around lanai," or "balcony," indicating this is a common building feature rather than a one-off unit amenity.
+The consistency across many listings and agents supports that this is not just copy-paste MLS checkbox noise.

 Weak/absent evidence for a jogging/walking path: while two MLS entries previously flagged WAJOPA, none of the public remarks in this dataset explicitly mention 'jogging path', 'walking path' or 'running trail'.
 Given the lack of confirmation in agent remarks, there's insufficient evidence to include a building jogging path.